Choosing the correct membership classification

 You are not entitled to the benefits of membership, including cover under the Indemnity Insurance Policy, for the provision of healthcare outside your membership classification or where you do not hold appropriate recognised qualifications, training, and experience.

 Primary practice state

-The benefits of MIPS membership apply throughout all Australian states and territories.
-Your practice location should reflect where you generate the majority of your non-employer indemnified (private) practice gross billings/ and or salary in a membership period or where you undertake the majority of your practice (hours) if you are employer indemnified.
+The MIPS membership benefits apply throughout all Australian states and its territories.
+However, your Practice state is where you generate most of your billings and/or salary in a membership period, or where you undertake most of your practice if you are employer indemnified.

 Changing your practice type or location